 - Backup destinations:

-- Local filesystem monitored for availability.
-That means you can set a destination folder that only exists when perhaps a network shared drive is mounted, and Kup will detect when it becomes available.
+- Local filesystem.
+That means you can set a destination folder that exists only when, perhaps, a network shared drive is mounted, and Kup will detect it when it becomes available.

-- External storage, like USB hard drives.
-Also monitored for availability.
+- External storage devices, such as USB hard drives, are also monitored for availability.

 - Schedules: